Why selling a business in California is different

 • LLC liability insurance (if applicable)

-This means that if your buyer already has a license, you have no worries.
-But if they do not, they face the testing and expense of getting one, and that may take them some time, delaying the sale.
-Ideally, if you are selling this type of business, you want to find a buyer who already holds a license.
+This means that if your Buyer already has a license, you have no worries.
+However, if they do not, they face the testing and expense of obtaining one, which may take some time, potentially delaying the sale.
+Ideally, if you are selling this type of business, you want to find a Buyer who already holds a license.

 The Auto-Repair Industry

 The same is true with the auto repair industry, defined as Businesses or individuals that receive compensation for repairing, altering, or diagnosing malfunctions of motor vehicles.
 If you do any of these things, as the business owner, you must be licensed by the Bureau of Auto Repair (BAR).
-There are a few levels of licensure, from a simple brake and lamp station to a smog check station and full auto repair facility.
+There are several levels of licensure, ranging from a simple brake and lamp station to a smog check station and a complete auto repair facility.

-If the name or address of your business changes, you must inform BAR right away, or if you expand your business, add more bays to your garage, or other actions.
-The license is not transferrable: any new owner will have to get their own license with BAR.
+If the name or address of your business changes, you must inform BAR immediately.
+Additionally, if you expand your business, add more bays to your garage, or take any other action, you must also notify BAR.
+The license is not transferrable: any new owner will have to get their license from BAR.

-In addition to this regulation, most auto repair businesses handle hazardous materials and must be licensed to do so by the California EPA.
-It is vital that a business is in compliance with these regulations.
+In addition to this regulation, most auto repair businesses handle hazardous materials and are required to be licensed by the California EPA to do so.
+A business must comply with these regulations.
 Fines are steep, and most will quickly bankrupt a smaller company.

 Medical Practices

 This can get even more complex.
-A doctor must be licensed by the State Medical Board of California, and just because they are licensed in another state does not mean they will meet California requirements.
+The California State Medical Board must license a doctor; merely being licensed in another state does not guarantee compliance with California’s requirements.

-As a business owner, it is important to know this.
-If you want to sell your medical practice, you must ensure that your buyer either already meets these requirements or is likely to meet them when they purchase the business.
+As a business owner, it is essential to be aware of this.
+If you want to sell your medical practice, you must ensure that your Buyer either already meets these requirements or is likely to meet them when they purchase the business.

-These businesses are also affected by privacy laws and other restrictions.
+These businesses are also subject to privacy laws and other regulatory restrictions.

 Manufacturing

-As you know as a business owner, the manufacturing industry sector is also heavily regulated in California.
-Depending on what you make, there are EPA regulations, strict labor regulations, and insurance requirements.
-In order to sell your business, you must find a buyer who knows and understands these regulations, requirements, and expenses.
+As a business owner, you are aware that the manufacturing industry sector in California is also heavily regulated.
+Depending on the type of product you manufacture, there are EPA regulations, strict labor regulations, and insurance requirements.
+To sell your business, you must find a Buyer who is familiar with and understands these regulations, requirements, and associated expenses.

 Local Licenses, Certifications, and Fees

-In addition to overall state regulations, many cities and counties have their own regulations regarding licensing, certifications, and even business fees.
-Your buyer needs to know about these and take them into account before they buy your business.
+In addition to overall state regulations, many cities and counties have their own rules regarding licensing, certifications, and even business fees.
+Your Buyer needs to be aware of these and take them into account before purchasing your business.

-Despite the challenges of doing business in California, the payoff is worth it in the long run, and this is how you must overcome any reluctance and pain points of potential buyers.
+Despite the challenges of doing business in California, the payoff is worth it in the long run, and this is how you can overcome any reluctance and pain points that potential buyers may have.
 This is one of the many reasons for hiring a business broker with experience in these areas.

 California and Taxes

-So while we are being honest about challenges for business owners and sellers in California, we can’t forget to mention taxes.
+While we are being honest about the challenges faced by business owners and sellers in California, we must also acknowledge the significant impact of taxes.
 Taxes in California are typically higher than in other states, and they include several aspects of taxation:

 Personal and Corporate Income Tax

-In addition to federal payroll taxes and social security, California also has a personal income tax.
-California also has a corporate income tax rate of 8.84% according to Investopedia.
+California also has a corporate income tax rate of 8.84%, according to Investopedia.
 However, there are a couple of unique things about how business owners pay taxes in California.

-Federally, small business owners who organize as LLCs and other pass-through corporations to not pay double taxes: in other words, since income passes through to the owner, they simply pay personal income tax on that amount.
+Federally, small business owners who organize as LLCs and other pass-through corporations do not pay double taxes.
+In other words, since income passes through to the owner, they simply pay personal income tax on that amount.
 The Federal government considers that to be double taxation.
-However, California charges taxes on both corporate and personal taxes even if your company is set up as an LLC.
-Depending, this policy can potentially double the taxes a small business owner pays the state.
-Thus how the owner pays themselves a salary and what is counted for business deductions is especially important to minimize tax liability.
+However, California charges taxes on both corporate and individual income taxes, even if your company is set up as an LLC.
+Depending on this policy, it can potentially double the taxes a small business owner pays the state.
+Thus, how the owner pays themselves a salary and what is counted for business deductions is especially important to minimize tax liability.

 The Alternative Minimum Tax